lechten/learning-analytics-for-reveal-js/README.md

 token is requested from an authentication API via `POST` (`tracking.apiConfig.authenticationAPI.requestTokenEndpoint`).
 This token is then sent with every tracked session to the tracking API.
-This token is stored in both a cookie and the HTML local storage for next sessions.
+This token is stored in the cookie for next sessions.
 Thus, the real user remains anonymous while the tracked data has an increased value.

 This plug-in also allows to set a